Contents

 Palazzo Vecchio Renaissance Transformation

-Renaissance Transformation: 1540-1565
+Renaissance transformation: 1540-1565

 In the mid-16th century, under the patronage of Cosimo I de’ Medici, Palazzo Vecchio underwent a major transformation to reflect the new Renaissance aesthetic.
 Michelangelo was commissioned to design and build a grand staircase, while Giorgio Vasari added new frescoes and decorations to the palace interior.